-The majority of the IP area is served by private septic systems due to the rural nature of the region.
-To this end, proper design and maintenance of these systems is required to prevent bacteria from entering surface water and groundwater resources.
+Due to the rural nature of the region, the majority of the plan area is served by private septic systems.
+Proper design and maintenance of these systems is required to prevent bacteria from entering surface water and groundwater resources.
 Using updated population and household data, an estimated 2,158 septic systems existed in the IP area in 2014.
-According to the county health departments, the septic system failure rate is 1.6 percent (35 septic systems per year).
-There are no known straight pipes in the IP area; however, it is possible that graywater straight pipes exist (personal communication, RWG, 2016).
-Since 2002, Fauquier County has repaired or replaced 129 systems.
-In addition to the repaired or replaced septic systems, more households connected to existing or expanded municipal sewer treatment plants.
+According to the county health departments, the septic system failure rate is 1.6% (35 septic systems per year).
+There are no known straight pipes that convey raw sewage to plan area streams; however local representatives believe that greywater straight pipes may exist.
+Greywater comes from household or business sinks, showers, clothes or dish washing machines and other sources that have no fecal contamination.

+Since 2002, Fauquier County has repaired or replaced 129 systems, and additional households were connected to existing or expanded municipal sewer treatment plants.
 If Fauquier and Loudoun counties continue repairing and replacing septic systems at their current rates, bacteria reduction targets from septic systems will be achieved.